MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-data-writeback.md

 # Write back to an ODBC data source using rxDataStep (Microsoft R)

-If you generate new variables or observations in an R data frame, you can write back to the data source using the RevoScaleR **rxDataStep** function, given sufficient permissions and an **RxOdbcData** data source, such as a SQL Server table.
+If you generate new variables or observations in an R data frame, you can write back to the data source using the RevoScaleR **rxDataStep** function, given sufficient permissions and an **RxOdbcData** object wrapping a rowset that can be written back to the data source.

-An **RxOdbcData** object supports local compute context only, which means that when you create the object, any read or write operations are executed by R Server on the local machine.
+An **RxOdbcData** object supports local compute context only, which means that when you create the object, any read or write operations are executed by the RevoScaleR interpreter on the local machine.

 Requirements for writing back to the data source include:

 + Database is local
 + RevoScaleR is local
 + Write permissions on the database
 + Write-back data is loaded as an **RxOdbcData** object
 + Write-back function is **rxDataStep**

 Depending on the script, you can add a new table, overwrite an existing table, add a new column (variable), or add new observations (rows).

-Instructions for uploading the sample data used in the following demonstration exercises can be found in [Sample data](scaler-user-guide-sample-data.md#demo-sql-data).
+Examples in this article are based on the RevoClaimsDB.
+Instructions for uploading the sample data can be found in [Sample data](scaler-user-guide-sample-data.md#demo-sql-data).

 ## Add a new table

+If you generate new data consisting of new variables created through transformations, you can save the dataset as a new table.

 ## Overwrite an existing table